using System;

 An example of script that you'd attach to a prefab gameObject that you'd spawn and initialize by calling the Init method per each participant in the call.

-This script, once initialized with a participant object, subscribes to the TrackAdded event which handles both existing and future tracks.
+This script, once initialized with a participant object, subscribes to the TrackAdded event, which is called for every track — including tracks the participant was already publishing before you joined.

 The OnParticipantTrackAdded method handles both audio and video tracks and binds them to an AudioSource and the RawImage respectively in order to handle received data.